cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 use valid steps to generate it - so that we know the exact steps to reach a state to reproduce in a real environment.

-To achieve this, we have broken down the proposal into sub-proposals.
+To achieve this, we have broken down the proposal into sub-proposals:

 ### Adopt a Merkle store for the test framework

 The current framework uses `HashMap` and `HashSet` to store data.
 This works for many test scenarios, but it fails to test proof-sensitive scenarios.
-Because of this, we don't have any connection, channel handshake or packet relay tests for Tendermint light client.
+Because of this, we don't have any connection, channel handshake, or packet relay tests that cover the Tendermint light client.

 We generalize
 [`MockContext`](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-testkit/src/testapp/ibc/core/types.rs#L103)
 to use a Merkle store which is used for IBC Context's store.
-For concrete or default implementation, we can use the IAVL Merkle store implementation from `informalsystems/basecoin-rs`.
+For concrete or default implementations, we can use the IAVL Merkle store implementation from `informalsystems/basecoin-rs`.

 ### Modularize the host environment

-Currently, we are using `Mock` and `SyntheticTendermint` [variants](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-testkit/src/hosts/block.rs#L33-L36) as the host environments.
-To manage these two different environments, we also introduced [`HostBlocks`](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-testkit/src/hosts/block.rs#L72-75) for corresponding host variants.
+Currently, we are using `Mock` and `SyntheticTendermint` [variants](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-testkit/src/hosts/block.rs#L33-L36) as host environments.
+To manage these two different environments, we also introduced [`HostBlocks`](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-testkit/src/hosts/block.rs#L72-75) for encapsulating the possible host variants that need to be covered by `ibc-testkit`.

-This creates friction if we have to add a new host variant.
+However, this creates friction in the case when we need to add new host variants.
 It creates the same problem as why we have `ibc-derive` crate for `ClientState` and `ConsensusState`.
 This should be refactored by a generic `TestHost` trait that maintains its corresponding types e.g. `Block` types, via associated types.